ghassanpl/reflector/README.md

 > **NOTE**: This is still a major work in progress.
 Right now the tool mostly works, but is ugly, generates crappy code, and has bugs.
 Use at your own risk.

-> Pull requests welcome and encouraged and begged for!
+> Pull requests welcomed and encouraged and begged for!

 ## What is it?